Rutgers Cancer Institute of New Jersey

-Intubation is placing a tube in your throat to help move air in and out of your lungs.
-Mechanical ventilation is the use of a machine to move air in and out of your lungs.
+Intubation places a tube in the throat to help move air in and out of the lungs.
+Mechanical ventilation is the use of a machine to move the air in and out of the lungs.

 Copyright © Nucleus Medical Media, Inc.

-It may also be used as support during surgery.
-Anesthesia medicine can suppress breathing.
-Ventilation will support your breathing until medicine has worn off.
+It may also be done during surgery.
+Anesthesia can cause breathing problems.

-A flexible tube will be attached to the breathing tube.
-The flexible tube is connected to the ventilator.
-This machine will move air in and out of your lungs.
-It can adjust how quickly and how deeply you breathe.
+A flexible tube will be attached to the breathing tube and connected to a ventilator machine.
+The machine will move air in and out of the lungs.
 Some ventilation can be done with a tube inserted through the nose instead of the mouth.

 It will take less 5 minutes to put the breathing tube in.
-Your time on the ventilator will depend on your needs.
+How long the ventilator is used depends on the reason why it is needed.

 The length of stay will depend on why you needed support.

-You will not be able to eat, drink, or talk until the tube is removed.
-You will receive extra help from your care team.
+People are not able to eat, drink, or talk until the tube is removed.
+Nutrients and fluids will be given through an IV.